 The OFMF will build such placeholder structures as necessary as it retrieves (GETs) fabric inventory information from the fabric Provider.
 Subsequent details about such objects are PATCHed to the object when they are learned.
 Providers are encouraged to send any such details they know when the OFMF queries the Provider about them.

 The OFMF Responsibilities

+The following block diagram roughly describes the functional blocks required of the OFMF.

+Based on the above conceptual block diagram:

 The OFMF is/does